shashikantb/localpulse/README.md

     ```

 2.  **Set Up Environment Variables:**
-    Create or update the `.env.local` file as described above with your PostgreSQL connection string and other necessary variables.
+    Create or update the `.env.local` file as described above with your PostgreSQL connection string and other necessary variables. **Setting a secure `JWT_SECRET` is critical for production.**

 3.  **Initialize Database Schema:**
     The application will attempt to create the necessary tables in your PostgreSQL database on startup if they don't already exist.
 Ensure your PostgreSQL server is running and accessible using the `POSTGRES_URL` you provided.